-- 1. We identified two sharp surface brightness edges on the eastern side of the cluster.
-The inner jump is located 1/5, or 400 kpc, from the center of the cluster, while the outer jump is located 3', or 800 kpc, from the center. - 2.
-We derived density and temperature profiles, from which we were able to calculate the pressure jumps across the discontinuities, which showed the presence of a cold front at the inner discontinuity and a shock front at the outer discontinuity. - 3.
-Based on the density, temperature, and pressure jumps, we concluded that there is a bow shock at the outer discontinuity and that the gas is moving with a bulk velocity of at least $M = 2.3 \pm 0.5$, or 2600 ± 565 km s-1. - 4.
-Finally, only one cluster core was evident in the merger, which was found to be a non-cool core.
-Thus, the observational data are consistent with a picture in which the 3C 438 cluster is undergoing a merger between two non-cool core clusters of roughly equal mass.
+- We identified two sharp surface brightness edges on the eastern side of the cluster.
+The inner jump is located 1.5', or 400 kpc, from the center of the cluster, while the outer jump is located 3', or 800 kpc, from the center of the cluster. - We derived density and temperature profiles, from which we were able to calculate the pressure jumps across the discontinuities, which showed the presence of a cold front at the inner discontinuity and a shock front at the outer discontinuity. - Based on the density, temperature, and pressure jumps, we concluded that there is a bow shock at the outer discontinuity and that the gas is moving with a bulk velocity of at least $M = 2.3 \pm 0.5$, or $2600 \pm 565 \text{ km/s}.$ - Finally, only one cluster core was evident in the merger, which was found to be a non-cool core.
+Thus, the observational data are consistent with a picture in which the 3C 438 cluster is undergoing a merger between two roughly equal mass, non-cool core clusters.

+Acknowledgments.
 We thank the referee for the constructive comments that have helped us to improve the paper.
 This research has made use of Chandra archival data provided by the Chandra X-ray Center.
-The publication makes use of software provided by the Chandra X-ray Center (CXC) in the application package CIAO.
+The publication makes use of software provided by the Chandra Xray Center (CXC) in the application package CIAO.
 We have also used an NVSS observation from the National Radio Astronomy Observatory, which is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. Additionally, we have made use of the WSRT on the Web Archive.
-The Westerbork Synthesis Radio Telescope is operated by the Netherlands Institute for Radio Astronomy ASTRON, with support of NWO.
-Finally, A.B., W.R.F., and C.J. are supported by the Smithsonian Institution.
+The Westerbork Synthesis Radio Telescope is operated by the Netherlands Institute for Radio Astronomy AS-TRON, with support of NWO.
+Finally, A.B., W.R.F., C. J. are supported by the Smithsonian Institution.